Cravity: 2024–present: Evershine and Road to Kingdom

 On February 1, Starship Entertainment announced that Cravity would release their seventh mini-album, Evershine, on February 26, five months after their last Korean album.
 One week after, the group was then announced as special DJs on MBC Radio's Idol Radio for two weeks, featuring a diverse lineup centered around member Jungmo.

 In April, Cravity announced the start of their follow-up promotions for their album Evershine.
 After wrapping up activities for the lead single "Love or Die", the group began releasing concept photos and a music video teaser for the b-side track "C'est La Vie".
 Cravity successfully wrapped up their promotions for their album Evershine with a performance of their follow-up song "C'est La Vie" on SBS' Inkigayo.
 Notably, the album earned them their first terrestrial music show win with the lead single "Love or Die" on the first-week March episode of KBS' Music Bank.
 In the same month, Cravity captivated fans with their two-day fan concert "Luvity Games" at the Seoul Olympic Hall, where all tickets were sold out.

 In May, Cravity announced that they would be releasing their second Japanese single, "Show Off", with a single album of the same name on June 5.
 Alongside the release, they held a two-day fan concert titled Love!
 Luv!!
 Luvity!!!
 "Show Off" in Japan on June 4 and 5.
 In the same month, the group continued to demonstrate their popularity by performing at ten different university festivals: Incheon National University on the 7th, Kyunghee University on the 18th, Yonsei University (Mirae Campus) and the University of Seoul on the 22nd, Chosun University on the 27th, Inje University and Pusan National University on the 28th, Hanyang University (Erica Campus) on the 29th, and Sungkyunkwan University and Sejong University on the 30th.

 On July 10, Cravity was announced as an official participant of the reality competition show Road to Kingdom: Ace of Ace by Mnet.

 In August, Cravity was featured in the Apple TV+ documentary series "Welcome to K-Pop: Idol Stories," which highlights the light and dark sides of the K-Pop industry that has grown explosively over the past 10 years.
 The documentary shared the group's story of struggling to succeed in the fierce competition, especially as they debuted during the COVID-19 pandemic.

 On October, Cravity hosted a pop-up store of their official character Ccrew 'Autumn Ccrew' from October 24 to November 3 on the first basement floor of Lotte World Mall in Jamsil.
 Variety of events were held for customers visiting the store providing fans with different kinds of fun.

 In January 2025, Cravity celebrated the 100th episode of their reality show series, Cravity Park.

 On June 23, Cravity released their third studio album Dare to Crave, alongside the lead single "Set Net Go?!".

+Cravity released their eight EP Redefine, alongside the lead single "Awake", on April 29, 2026.